Clerkship Coordinator:

 Tabs3

 AREM Curriculum: The original CDEM curriculum was crafted with an audience for M4 students.
-It was meant to capture the most common conditions a fourth-year student would encounter while rotating in the ED.
-Manthey DE, Ander DS, Gordon DC, et al. Emergency medicine clerkship curriculum: an update and revision.
+It was designed to capture the most common conditions a fourth-year student would encounter while rotating in the emergency department (ED).
+Manthey DE, Ander DS, Gordon DC, et al. Emergency Medicine Clerkship Curriculum: An Update and Revision.
 Acad Emerg Med.
 2010;17(6):638-643.
 LINK: https://www.saem.org/about-saem/academies-interest-groups-affiliates2/cd...

 Faculty and/or departmental residents/fellows will evaluate the student's clinical performance by assessing:

-• Practice-Based Learning: Shows progressive improvement throughout rotation; Learning from mistakes.
+• Practice-Based Learning: Demonstrates progressive improvement throughout the rotation, learning from mistakes.

-• Systems-Based Practice: Demonstrates knowledge of broader health care resources available in the community; Completes patient encounters in a timely manner.
+• Systems-Based Practice: Demonstrates knowledge of broader health care resources available in the community; Completes patient encounters on time.

 Tabs